What-s-on-my-shelf/pantry/README.md

 Run the following command in the project terminal:

-Bash
+  bash
   flutter run

 Option B: Install Release APK
 To generate a standalone file that you can install on any Android device:

 Build the APK:

-Bash
+  bash
   flutter build apk --release

 The file will be created at: build/app/outputs/flutter-apk/app-release.apk.

 Transfer this file to your phone (via USB, Drive, etc.) and tap it to install.